sigp/lighthouse/book/src/become-a-validator.md

    gives a more hands-on experience.

 Once you've completed **either one** of these steps, you can move onto the next step.

+> Take note when running Lighthouse.
+Use the --testnet parameter to specify the testnet you whish to participate in.
+Medalla is currently the default, so make sure to use --testnet altona to join the Altona testnet.

 ## 2. Submit your deposit to Goerli